niplav/site/orexin.md

 * Store Orexin powder in the freezer
 * Before a block:
-	* Dissolve Orexin powder in the saline solution in *one* spray bottle
+	* Dissolve Orexin powder in the saline solution in *one* spray bottle, so that it contains an adequate amount (administration results in ~1μg/kg of bodymass)
 	* Put saline solution in the other bottle
 	* Put the Orexin-filled spray bottle in one container, together with the 'O' piece of paper
 	* Put the saline solution spray bottle in the other container, together with the 'P' piece of paper